 Vine density is moderately high at 3788 per hectare.
 Cane and spur pruned to a single fruiting wire with shoots trained vertically (VSP) to a simple, open canopy.

-Fruit was hand harvested and chilled overnight.
-The majority of fruit was de-stemmed to open-top fermenters while a smaller portion of fruit was 100% whole-bunch fermented.
-Allowed to soak on skins for 4-6 days before indigenous fermentation began and then plunged twice daily.
-Total time on skins extended up to 25 days.
+All fruit was hand harvested and chilled overnight.
+The majority of fruit was de-stemmed to small open-top fermenters while a smaller portion of fruit was 100% whole-bunch fermented.
+Allowed to soak on skins for 2-6 days before indigenous fermentation began and then plunged twice daily.
+Total time on skins ranged from 13-21 days.
 Pressed, briefly settled and run to French oak barriques, 13% new where it remained for 12 months completing MLF during this time.
-The selected batches were blended and allowed to rest in tank for a further 5 months before bottling un-fined and with course filtration only.
+The selected batches were blended and allowed to rest in tank before bottling un-fined and un-filtered filtered.

 On the nose is a depth of crushed red-berry fruit aromas, citrus florals, fragrant spices and subtle dried herbs.
 Medium-full bodied with a generous, silky core of concentrated dark-red berry flavours with savoury, secondary detail beginning to unfold.
 Sweet fruit is balanced by the texture and structure of fine-grained tannins and background acidity.
 Elegantly concentrated Pinot Noir.